 We’ve established that PPC is faster than SEO.
 But you can leverage that speed to keep your SEO strategy on ice.

-“I like to say that SEO is a marathon and PPC is a sprint.
-You may get ahead faster with PPC, but SEO is crucial to long-term strategy.”
+“I like to say that SEO is a marathon and PPC is a sprint,” Palmer says.
+“You may get ahead faster with PPC, but SEO is crucial to long-term strategy.”

-Your SEO campaign will garner more long-lasting traffic than PPC — but you might not have the time or resources to wait.
+Your SEO campaign will garner more long-lasting traffic than PPC, but you might not have the time or resources to wait.
 An experienced SEO company can help you manage all the legwork.
 Of course, that comes with a cost, too.

-“If you can’t afford an SEO agency and do not have time to do it, PPC can drive leads while you get started,” says Jenny.
+If you can’t afford an SEO agency and don’t have time to do it, PPC can drive leads while you get started.

 The takeaway

 SEO and PPC management offer unique benefits.
 If you’re early in your business, SEO might offer higher-quality leads at a lower price.
-However, PPC ads present faster visibility, which is ideal for time-specific offerings and reaching target audiences quickly.

 But the two work together to create a dynamic marketing strategy and commendable return on investment for every business.